Excellent Behaviour - The Kelvedon Way

-Impeccable behaviour for learning is underpinned by relationships, lesson planning and positive recognition.
-At Kelvedon, we expect our pupils to adhere to this simple code:
+Behaviour for learning is underpinned by relationships, lesson planning and positive recognition.
+At Kelvedon, we expect our pupils to adhere to our three simple rules:

-This simple code is displayed in each learning space and referred to in conversations around conduct.
+This simple code is displayed and referred to in conversations around conduct.

 Consistencies